pavel-demin/red-pitaya-notes/sdr-receiver-wspr.md

 Short description
 -----

-This project implements a standalone multiband WSPR receiver with all the WSPR decoding done by Red Pitaya.
-It can record and decode eight bands simultaneously.
+This project implements a standalone multiband WSPR receiver with all the WSPR signal processing done by Red Pitaya in the following way:

+ - simultaneously record WPSR signals from eight bands
+ - use FPGA for all the conversions needed to produce .c2 files (complex 32-bit floating-point data at 375 samples per second)
+ - use on-board CPU to process the .c2 files with the [WSPR decoder](https://sourceforge.net/p/wsjt/wsjt/HEAD/tree/branches/wsjtx/lib/wsprd/)
+ - upload decoded data to [wsprnet.org](http://wsprnet.org)

+With this configuration, it is enough to connect Red Pitaya to an antenna and to a network.
+After switching Red Pitaya on, it will automatically start operating as a WSPR receiver.

 Hardware
 -----